+RNSS systems

 RNSS systems are in use around the globe, with billion RNSS devices in use.
 There are currently several systems that transmit signals within the frequency range 1240-1300 MHz.
 The band 1240-1260 MHz is currently used by the Russian Federation Glonass system while the band 1260-1300 MHz is used by the European Galileo system as well as by the Chinese Beidou and the Japanese QZSS.
 The same band is also planned to be used by the Korean KPS.
 Specific inputs are provided for Galileo within section 3.3, for Glonass within section 3.4 and for other RNSS within section 3.5, respectively.

 Before going into the specific of each system, it is worth go give an overview of the RNSS applications that are typically provided within the band.